shaunwong/skct/src/documents/contents/section1.html.md

 ##Context

 The tools on this list have been evaluated on how they can be used for social knowledge creation, or as assets to create new SKCTs within the context of Digital Humanities (DH).
+The purpose of this list has changed during the course of its conception.
+It was originally aimed at DH developers but is being merged with the master list, so there may be some irregularities in terms of categorization.

 ##Types